-- 1. Tilt rod

-- 2. Tilt support lever

-- (3) Push the power trim and tilt switch "DN" (down) to lower the outboard motor to the desired position.
+- 1. Tilt support lever - (3) Push the power trim and tilt switch "DN" (down) to lower the outboard motor to the desired position.

 PTT TotalTiltTM

 This outboard motor is equipped with an automatic PTT tilt function.
 When this function is activated, you can tilt the outboard motor up/down automatically without keeping the PTT switch pushed.